zer0Kerbal/PiratesoftheKeribbean/readme.md

 ### Preamble by [`GagaX`][auth-link]

->Where there is space there are space pirates.
->
->This is a fun mod, it adds parts for creating pirate spaceships.
-So far, there are only dozen or so parts, enough to create simple spaceplanes and rockets.
+>So far, there are only dozen or so parts, enough to create simple spaceplanes and rockets.
 >
 >Pirates have unique high-tech (magic) propulsion system, so they never run out of fuel (always active fuel generator).
 >